 “Even if someone lives far away from excise office, we have taken the help of Nadra.
 Islamabad residents will be able to provide their biometrics for a vehicle by visiting nearby Nadra office,” said Muhammad Bilal Azam, Director Excise and Taxation, Islamabad.

-Furthermore, the new reform package also includes an online mechanism where consumers will be able to upload all their documents from the comfort of their home.
-At the excise office, the government has also established a one window system for swift transfer of vehicles.
+Furthermore, the new reform package also includes an online mechanism where consumers will be able to upload all their documents from the comfort of their homes.
+At the excise office, the government has also established a one-window system for the swift transfer of vehicles.

 There were many cases reported in Pakistan where buyers lost their money due to the fraudulent sale of vehicles.
 Earlier, the Federal Investigation Agency (FIA) busted a gang involved in making fake files of cars and selling stolen cars through online marketplaces.
 The new vehicle transfer system will ensure that no car is being sold in the capital city without biometrics.

 The vehicle transfer mechanism in Pakistan is very cumbersome and involves bribes and wastage of time.
-There are many cars in Punjab which are still on open transfer letter, and despite warnings, people are not transferring their vehicles due to old school systems.
-Vehicles on open transfer letter are also hindering the e-challan system of safe city authority.
-Other provincial excise departments should also follow suit and devise the online system with biometrics similar to Islamabad excise.
+There are many cars in Punjab which are still on open transfer letters, and despite warnings, people are not transferring their vehicles due to old school systems.
+Vehicles on open transfer letters are also hindering the e-challan system of safe city authority.
+Other provincial excise departments should also follow suit and devise an online system with biometrics similar to Islamabad excise.